WasmEdge/WasmEdge/docs/book/en/src/sdk/c/0.10.1/ref.md

     Or developers can wait for a time limit.
     If the time limit exceeded, developers can choose to cancel the execution.
-    For the interruptible execution in AOT mode, developers should set `TRUE` thourgh the `WasmEdge_ConfigureCompilerSetInterruptible()` API into the configure context for the AOT compiler.
+    For the interruptible execution in AOT mode, developers should set `TRUE` through the `WasmEdge_ConfigureCompilerSetInterruptible()` API into the configure context for the AOT compiler.

     ```c
     WasmEdge_Async *Async = ...; /* Ignored.
 Asynchronous execute a function. */